 The valley was first occupied at least 12,000 years ago when nomadic hunters and gatherers used it.
 In about 750 A.D., the first permanent settlements began in the valley, and by 1450, farmers were dispersed throughout the area.
 The Pecos Pueblo became the principal trading center at that time.
 The area was visited by Francisco Vázquez de Coronado in 1540 and Don Juan de Onate in 1698.

-Hispanic settlers did not permanently reside in the area until the end of the 18th and early 19th centuries when several land grants were made in the area.
+Hispanic settlers did not permanently reside in the area until the end of the 18th and early 19th centuries when several land grants were made.
 The largest of these, the San Miguel del Vado Grant of 1794, was the precursor for most of the settlements established on the Pecos River and its tributaries downstream from the Pecos Pueblo.
 Most of these early settlements were planned around defensible plazas to serve as a buffer against the hostile incursions of the Comanche and Kiowa Indians.

 In 1821, William Becknell’s wagon train blazed the Santa Fe Trail through the area.
-Soon, more anglo travelers would come to the region resulting in relative prosperity for the villages along the Pecos River.
+Soon, more Anglo travelers would come to the region, resulting in relative prosperity for the villages along the Pecos River.

 By 1831, an extensive system of irrigation ditches had been constructed along the Pecos River and its tributaries to serve the area communities.